-- Combat pay: Members of the military who serve in combat zones receive two benefits, the first of which is combat pay, where a service member receives an additional $225 per month that isn’t counted as income and isn’t taxable.
-Also, the income earned while serving in a combat zone can be excluded from federal gross wages (and federal income taxes).
-Even if you served only one day of a given month in a combat zone, the rest of your military pay for that month isn’t taxed.
+- Combat pay: Members of the military who serve in combat zones receive two benefits.
+The first of which is combat pay, where a service member receives an additional $225 per month.
+The IRS will not consider that amount as income or taxable.
+Also, you can exclude the income earned while serving in a combat zone from federal income taxes.
+Even if you served only one day of a given month in a combat zone, it applies.
+The IRS will not tax the rest of your military pay for that month.

 - Military differential pay: Members of the National Guard or Reserve who are called to active duty can continue to receive full pay from their job if their employer voluntarily agrees to keep paying them.
-Known as military differential pay, the tour of duty must be longer than 30 days, and while the payments are wages for income tax purposes, they are excluded from Social Security and Medicare taxes.
+Known as military differential pay, the tour of duty must be longer than 30 days.
+While the payments are wages for income tax purposes, they are excluded from Social Security and Medicare taxes.

-- Overnight deductions: National Guard and Reserve members may be able to deduct travel expenses should their service require them to stay overnight somewhere more than 100 miles from home.
-If you pay for stuff like transportation costs, meals and lodging for a meeting or a drill, you can deduct them but only at the same rates that federal employees are entitled to.
+- Overnight deductions: National Guard and Reserve members may be able to deduct travel expenses.
+They can deduct should their service require them to stay overnight somewhere more than 100 miles from home.
+Let’s say you pay for stuff like transportation costs, meals and lodging for a meeting or a drill.
+You can deduct them but only at the same rates that federal employees can.

 - Guaranteed interest savings accounts: Military members who serve in a combat zone are able to deposit up to $10,000 a year of their pay into a savings account that guarantees 10 percent interest every year.
-After a temporary phase out following the Vietnam War, it was brought back in the 1990s and still exists.
+After a temporary phase out following the Vietnam War, it returned in the 1990s and still exists.

-- The enormous tax code is tweaked by Washington politicians every year, and with so much sacrificed by our service members, it’s only right that they get a little something back every April.
-But while the IRS can do some good with the laws on the books, they can also go after you if you have back tax debt and pursue a wage garnishment or bank levy.
+Washington politicians tweak the enormous tax code every year.
+With so much sacrificed by our service members, it’s only right that they get a little something back every April.
+The IRS can do some good with the laws on the books, but they can also go after you.
+If you have back tax debt, they can pursue a wage garnishment or bank levy.